AvLab-CV/Face-Detection-Database-Benchmark/README.md

 By Gee-Sern Hsu , Tsu-Ying Chu

 The images in face detection benchmark databases are mostly taken by consumer cameras, and thus are constrained by popular preferences, including a frontal pose and balanced lighting conditions.
 A good face detector should consider beyond such constraints and work well for other types of images, for example, those captured by a surveillance camera.
 To overcome such constraints, a framework is proposed to transform a mother database, originally made for benchmarking face recognition, to daughter datasets that are good for benchmarking face detection.
 The daughter datasets can be customized to meet the requirements of various performance criteria; therefore, a face detector can be better evaluated on desired datasets.
-- **The framework is composed of two phases:**
+* The framework is composed of two phases:
-intrinsic parametrization (IP) and extrinsic parametrization (EP).
+  * intrinsic parametrization (IP)
+  * extrinsic parametrization (EP).
-- **A few daughter datasets were designed with the following intrinsic parameters:**
+* A few daughter datasets were designed with the following intrinsic parameters:
-1. Pose set
+  * Pose set
-2. Illumination frontal set
+  * Illumination frontal set
-3. Illumination downward set
+  * Illumination downward set
-4. Occlusion set
+  * Occlusion set
-5. Orientation set.
+  * Orientation set.

 Table of Contents
 --